reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 * React simulates unmounting the component.
     * Layout effects are destroyed.
     * Effects are destroyed.
-* React simulates mounting the component with the previous state.
+* React simulates mounting the Component with the previous state.
     * Layout effect setup code runs
     * Effect setup code runs
 ```